 You can of course place the subwoofer wherever you want, within the short margins offered by that connecting cable.

-As for the other details, I should tell you that the U500 features an HD webcam on top and it will be alright as long as there’s enough light around, otherwise the images will get quite noisy and underexposed.
+As for the other details, I should tell you that the U500 features an HD webcam on top and it will be alright as long as there’s sufficient lightning, otherwise the images will get noisy and underexposed.

 As for the wireless solution, Asus bundles the Intel Centrino Advanced-N6235 module inside this Zenbook and the overall performances are steady, even when you’re a bit further away from your router, with some walls between.
 WiDi and Bluetooth 4.0 are also part of the mix.